Are you or someone you know struggling with addiction?

 How to Prevent Bupropion Withdrawal Symptoms

 The best way to prevent bupropion withdrawal symptoms is to work with your doctor to gradually taper off the Wellbutrin.
-They will create a schedule individualized to meet your needs and they will adjust the tapering regimen if you experience unwanted side effects or withdrawal symptoms.
+They will create a tapering plan that’s individualized for you based on factors like your dosage, your health, and how long you’ve been taking the medication.
+During the tapering process they will adjust the regimen if you experience unwanted side effects or symptoms.

 This tapering schedule may last for a few weeks until you eventually reach 0mg.
 If you are struggling with depression or anxiety, it’s best to seek out mental health treatment, such as therapy and counseling sessions.
 It’s important to commit to attending therapy on an ongoing basis so you can work through various issues, address mental health symptoms, and work through problems together.